Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/webhook/README.md

 }
 ```

 8. If you want to make a call to the Discovery service, you need to set some parameters that let you call the IAM-enabled service.
 On the left, click on the **Parameters** tab.
-Add the following parameters:
+Add the following parameters in double quotes:
     - `api_key` (Discovery API Key)
     - `twcApiKey` (API key from The Weather Company)
     - `url` (Discovery Service URL)